tryton/trytond/doc/models.rst

     return res

-This naive example is another (inefficient) way to handle default value on the ``name`` field.
+This simplistic (and inefficient) example is another way to handle a default value on the ``name`` field.

 Fields options
 ^^^^^^^^^^^^^^

-Options are available on all type of fields, except when stated otherwise in the description.
+The following options are available on all type of fields, except when stated otherwise in the description.

-   * ``readonly``: A boolean, when set to ``True`` the field is not editable in the interface.
+   * ``readonly``: A boolean. when set to ``True`` the field is not editable in the interface.

    * ``required``: A boolean.
 When a field is required a ``NOT NULL`` constraint is added in the database.
-It appear with a blue background in the interface.
+It will appear with a blue background in the interface.

-   * ``help``: A text to be show in the interface on mouse-over.
+   * ``help``: A text field shown in the interface on mouse-over.

    * ``select``: An integer.
-When equal to ``1``, an index is created in the database and the field appear in the search box on list view.
+When equal to ``1``, an index is created in the database and the field will appear in the search box on list view.
 When equal to ``2`` the field appear in the *Advanced Search* part of the search box.

    * ``on_change``: A list of values.
-If set, the client will call the method ``on_change_<field_name>`` when a user change the field and pass this list of values as argument.
+If set, the client will call the method ``on_change_<field_name>`` when a user changes the field.
+     It then passes this list of values as arguments to the function.
      This method must return a dictionary ``{field_name: new_value}`` for all the field that must be updated.

    * ``states``: A dictionary.
 Keys are name of other options and values are python expression.
-This allow to update dynamically options for the current field.
+This allows options to update dynamically the current field.
 E.g.: ``states={"readonly":
      "total > 10"}``.

    * ``domain``: A domain on the current field.
-E.g.: ``[('name', '!=', 'Steve')]`` on the ``party`` field of the ``relationship.address`` model will forbid to link the current address to a Party for which ``name`` is equal to ``Steve``.
+E.g.: ``[('name', '!=', 'Steve')]`` on the ``party`` field of the ``relationship.address`` model will forbid linking the current address to a Party for which ``name`` is equal to ``Steve``.
 See :ref:`search_clause` for a more complete explanation.